RyogaLi/tileseq_mutcount/README.md

 `./name_time-stamped_mut_count/` - Mutation counts in each sample are saved in csv files

+    - `./main.log` - Main log file for mutation calling

-    - `./name_time-stamped_mut_count/info.csv` - Meta information for each sample: sequencing depth, tile starts/ends and # of reads mapped outside of the targeted tile
+    - `./info.csv` - Meta information for each sample: sequencing depth, tile starts/ends and # of reads mapped outside of the targeted tile

-    - `./name_time-stamped_mut_count/count_sample_*.csv` - Raw mutation counts for each sample.
+    - `./count_sample_*.csv` - Raw mutation counts for each sample.
 With meta data in header.
 Variants are represented in hgvs format

-    - `./tname_time-stamped_mut_count/env_mut_sh/` - Bash scripts for summitting the mutation count jobs
+    - `./env_mut_sh/` - Bash scripts for summitting the mutation count jobs

-    - `./name_time-stamped_mut_count/sample_id.log` - Log file for each sample
+    - `./sample_id.log` - Log file for each sample

 The count_sample_\*\*.csv is passed to tileseqMave for further analysis